spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 These stages are typically specific to the microscope, camera, filters, chemistry, and any tissue handling or microfluidices that are involved in capturing the images.
-These steps are typically *independent* of the *Starfish* enables the user to design a pipeline that matches their imaging system
+These steps are typically *independent* of the assay. *Starfish* enables the user to design a pipeline that matches their imaging system

 .. toctree::
     :maxdepth: 1

-    image_correction/index
+    /usage/tutorials/exec_image_corrections.rst

 Basic Image Manipulations